 CLASS: Cloud Learning and Skills Sessions

-Filling the gaps in training for cloud and research computing.
-Accelerating adoption of best practices in research computing and data in the cloud.
-Professional development for research computing and data professionals.
-Those are the goals of CLASS, developed in partnership with university leadership and leading cloud providers.
+CLASS: Cloud Learning and Skills Sessions, fills the gaps in training for cloud and research computing.
+The program accelerates the adoption of best practices in research computing and data in the cloud and provides professional development for research computing and data professionals.

 Internet2 has explored the challenges of fully leveraging cloud computing platforms with U.S. research and education (R&E) community stakeholders including CIOs, campus research computing leaders, researchers, and funding agencies.
 These discussions have consistently highlighted the lack of suitable and sustainable training for our large, diverse, and distributed workforces as a significant factor hindering the effective use of cloud platforms for research workflows.

 In response, Internet2 is partnering with major cloud providers and research universities* to develop the Cloud Learning and Skills Sessions (CLASS) program.
-Slated to begin in late 2020, this pilot program will assist U.S. higher education institutions, research IT organizations, and research groups by providing the necessary training to effectively leverage cloud platforms for research workflows.
+Launched in late 2020, this program assists U.S. higher education institutions, research IT organizations, and research groups by providing the necessary training to effectively leverage cloud platforms for research workflows.

 A combination of vendor-neutral guidance for leveraging cloud platforms and training on the tools and technologies supported by cloud providers will allow for coverage of a broad range of research use-cases to more effectively leverage these important resources.

-The initial cohort will focus on advanced topics for research computing and data concepts for professionals with a sound knowledge of cloud platforms and an interest in (or a need for) developing more complex workflows that leverage advanced services and capabilities.
-A second offering beginning in 2021 will focus on foundational concepts for university professionals with limited experience using cloud platforms.
+The initial cohort focused on advanced topics for research computing and data concepts for professionals with a sound knowledge of cloud platforms and an interest in (or a need for) developing more complex workflows that leverage advanced services and capabilities.
+An additional Advanced cohort is being offered for Summer 2021.
+A second offering beginning in late 2021 will focus on foundational concepts for university professionals with limited experience using cloud platforms.

 For further questions or information about the CLASS program, please email firstname.lastname@example.org.